mobizt/ESP-Mail-Client/README.md

 ## Custom Client for other Arduino Devices.

-Since the new version library allows you to use custom (external) Arduino Clients e.g. WiFiClient, EthernetClient and GSMClient, the devices that support C++ and have enough flash (> 80k) and RAM can now use this library.
+Since version 2.0.0, library allows you to use custom (external) Arduino Clients e.g. WiFiClient, EthernetClient and GSMClient, the devices that support C++ and have enough flash (> 80k) and RAM can now use this library.

 With external Clients, you needed to set the callback functions to hanle the the server connection and connection upgrade tasks.